zhenyahodges/SuggestIt/README.md

 * Print card
 * Email card

-Guests cannot edit or delete a card, vote for or add a suggestion.
+Guests can view card but cannot edit or delete it,or vote for or add a suggestion.
 #
 ### <span style="color:#c2e2ee">**Info Catalog**</span>
-Additional Info Catalog.
+Additional Info Catalog with optional information for the companies.
 #
 ### <span style="color:#c2e2ee">**Info Card Details**</span>
 Guests & Logged Users can view the Details of info cards.

-Logged users, NOT owners can:
-* Print card
-* Email card

-Logged users, owners can:
+Logged users, OWNERS can:
 * Edit a card they created.
 * Delete a card they created.
 * Print card
 * Email card

-Guests cannot edit or delete a card.
+Guests & Logged users NOT owners can:
+* View card
+* Print card
+* Email card
 #
 ### <span style="color:#c2e2ee">**Profile**</span>
 Logged users can: